github/docs/content/github/building-a-strong-community/creating-a-default-community-health-file.md

 You can add default community health files to the root of a public repository called `.github` that is owned by an organization{% if currentVersion == "free-pro-team@latest" or currentVersion ver_gt "enterprise-server@2.19" %} or user account{% endif %}.

-{{ site.data.variables.product.product_name }} will use and display default files for any public repository owned by the account that does not have its own file of that type in any of the following places:
+{% data variables.product.product_name %} will use and display default files for any public repository owned by the account that does not have its own file of that type in any of the following places:
 - the root of the repository
 - the `.github` folder
 - the `docs` folder